Sales emails: Convert more trial users with drip campaigns

 Every email needs to be call to action oriented.
 You always want to inspire them to take one specific action with every email that they receive from you.

-For example, you can send out an email that gets them to:
+For example, you can include CTA in the founder email signature that gets them to:

 - Schedule a call with you